-Some minor programs are particularly compatible with the BME maior.
-These include Chemistry, Biological Sciences, Applied Mathematics, Applied Statistics, Mathematical Biology, Physics, Applied and Nanotechnology.
-See your BME advisor to find out how minor suffice BME courses can electives: approved see an advisor department in the hosting the minor for more details about the minor.
+Some minor programs are particularly compatible with the BME major.
+These include Chemistry, Biological Sciences, Applied Mathematics, Applied Statistics, Mathematical Biology, Applied Physics, and Nanotechnology.
+See your BME advisor to find out how minor courses can suffice BME approved electives; see an advisor in the department hosting the minor for more details about the minor.